mar-esther23/WibblyWobbly/README.md

 ## Overview

 Oerview
-When working with machine learning pipelines, a common issue is having data matched to a catalog where the classification is full of mistakes.
+When working with machine learning pipelines, a common issue is having data where the names and descriptions are is full of typos.

 WibblyWobbly is a Python 3 library that finds equivalence between a set of data strings and a strings catalog using fuzzy string matching [FuzzyWuzzy](https://pypi.org/project/fuzzywuzzy/).
 WibblyWobbly automates matching the data to a catalog while allowing for manual review of suspicious cases and rejecting bad matches.
 If WibblyWobbly cannot find a good match, it will return the original data.